Skip to main content

 ChainId

-If your Mini App supports multiple chains, you can provide the chain id to use for the authentication request.
+The chain id to use for the authentication request.
+This parameter is required.

 import { ChainId } from '@lemoncash/mini-app-sdk';